An Unsupervised Algorithm For Learning Lie Group Transformations

-\section{Inference and Learning}
+\subsection{Inference and Learning}

-To find \textbf{U} and $\mathbf{\Lambda}$, we employ a variational Expectation-Maximization type of optimization strategy, which iterates between the following two steps: \begin{enumerate} \item Load a fresh set of video patches $x$, then find optimal estimates for the latent variables $\hat{\mu}$ and $\hat{\sigma}$ while holding the estimates of the model parameters $\hat{U}$ and $\hat{\Lambda}$ fixed,
+To find \textbf{U} and $\mathbf{\Lambda}$, we use Expectation-Maximization with a MAP approximation to the expectation step.
+This iterates between the following two steps: \begin{enumerate} \item For a set of video patches $\mb x$, find optimal estimates for the latent variables $\hat{\mb \mu}$ and $\hat{\mb \sigma}$ for each pair of frames, while holding the estimates of the model parameters $\hat{\mb U}$ and $\hat{\mb \Lambda}$ fixed,

-\item Optimize the estimated model parameters $\hat{U}$ and $\hat{\Lambda}$ while holding the latent variables fixed,
+\item Optimize the estimated model parameters $\hat{\mb U}$ and $\hat{\mb \Lambda}$ while holding the latent variables fixed,